April 2021 UNSOLVED MURDERS IN BRITISH COLUMBIA

 UNSOLVED MURDERS ON VANCOUVER ISLAND

-15-year old MOLLY JUSTICE was murdered in Saanich in 1943.
+MOLLY JUSTICE, 15 years old was murdered in Saanich in 1943.
 Her body was found face down in the snow beside the railway tracks that crossed Darwin Road. (today’s Galloping Goose Trail).
 Molly had been struck twice on the head by a heavy object and stabbed almost 20 times.
 The cause of death was from loss of blood from her throat wounds.
 A suspect was arrested but never charged in her murder.

-18-year old CHERI LYNN SMITH was murdered in Saanich in 1990.
+CHERI LYNN SMITH, 18 years old was murdered in Saanich in 1990.
 Her body was dumped in the underbrush of a Saanich Regional Park.
 She was savagely beaten to death and six months pregnant.

-24-year old LINDSAY ELIZABETH BUZIAK was murdered in a vacant home in Saanich in 2008.
+LINDSAY ELIZABETH BUZIAK, 24 years old, was murdered in a vacant home in Saanich in 2008.
 She had been showing the home to a couple who had called to set up an appointment to view the property.
 Her body was found lying in the master bedroom.
 She had been stabbed multiple times.

 THERE WERE 6 HOMICIDES IN 2017 AND 2018 ON VANCOUVER ISLAND.